-The Master of Arts in Teaching provides an opportunity for persons who have earned a baccalaureate degree in disciplines other than teacher education to earn a master's degree while preparing for provisional licensure as entryyear teachers.
-Licensure programs are available in Early Childhood, Middle Childhood, Adolescent Young Adult (Math, Language Arts, Social Studies, Chemistry, and Life Sciences), and Intervention Specialist: Mild/Moderate.
+The Muskingum College Teacher Education Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE) for both initial and advanced programs.
+The Master of Arts in Teaching provides an opportunity for persons who have earned a baccalaureate degree in disciplines other than teacher education to earn a master's degree while preparing for provisional licensure as entry-year teachers.
+Licensure programs are available in Early Childhood, Middle Childhood, Adolescent Young Adult (Math, Language Arts, Social Studies, Chemistry, and Life Sciences), Intervention Specialist: Mild/Moderate, and Intervention Specialist: Moderate/Intensive.